-Fabrication of divertor parts: Standard fabrication methods (e.g. milling) are not applicable for W and W alloys, in particular for parts with microstructure shapes and relatively high aspect ratios (i.e. the ratio between the height and width of the structure), due to their high hardness and toughness.
+Fabrication of divertor parts: Standard fabrication methods (e.g. milling) are not applicable to W and W alloys and to parts with microstructure shapes and relatively high aspect ratios (i.e. the ratio between the height and width of the structure), due to their high hardness and toughness.
 Several methods of fabricating the promoter (pin and slot arrays) and tungsten alloy thimble unit are being investigated at FZK and Efremov.
 The promising methods are electric discharge machining (EDM), electrochemical milling (ECM), laser etching (LE), and powder injection moulding (PIM).
 At Efremov, technological studies and experiments are being performed with respect to e.g. the joining of the W tile to the W alloy thimble and joining of the W thimble to the steel structure (Fig. 2) by means of high-temperature brazing.

-Design-accompanying analyses: Independent studies confirmed the predicted performance of HETS in terms of maximum acceptable temperatures and total pressure losses under a heat flux of 10 $MW/m^2$ , which satisfied the requirements.
+Design-accompanying analyses: Independent studies confirmed the predicted performance of HETS in terms of maximum acceptable temperatures and total pressure losses under a heat flux of 10 MW/m^2 , which satisfied the requirements.
 This is due to the high and very effective HTC estimated.
-The results of simulation calculations for the HETS design [7] show that the maximum temperature for the reference case is within the operating limits of the structural material.
-The maximum HTC values reached are as high as 60 kW/mK.
+The results of simulation calculations for the HETS design [12] show that the maximum temperature for the reference case is within the operating limits of the structural material.
+The maximum HTC values reached are as high as 60 kW/m2K.
 Studies for improving the pressure drop and the structural dome operating temperatures are underway.
 Experimental studies are planned to further verify the results.
-For the HEMJ design [3], CFD simulation calculations with the FLUENT code show that the above-mentioned reference HEMJ geometry could withstand 10 MW/m as specified (Fig. 4).
-For a nominal mass flow rate of a cooling finger of 6.8 g/s, a value that allows keeping the He outlet temperature below the maximum allowable temperature of the steel structure of about 700°C, the maximum temperatures of the tungsten tile and the thimble amount to 1675°C (< ~2500°C allow.) and 1152°C (< 1300°C allow.), respectively.
-The mean HTC value amounts to 32 kW/mK.
-The maximum He jet velocity was calculated to be about 300 m/s and the resulting pressure loss amounts to about 0.14 MPa.
-The respective pumping power was estimated to 57 MW for the whole divertor, which corresponds to 9.8 % related to the total divertor power (Table 1).
-With the same mass flow rate, the maximum thimble temperature could even be kept below the temperature limit for the W thimble of 1300°C under a heat flux of up to 12 MW/m.
-A smaller mass flow rate of 5.3 g/s would also fulfil this boundary condition at 10 $MW/m^2$ with lower pressure loss, if the operation temperature window of the steel structure material could be enhanced.
-Geometries adapted to a higher heat flux of up to 15 MW/m are under investigation.
+For the HEMJ design [4], CFD simulation calculations with the FLUENT code show that the above-mentioned reference HEMJ geometry can withstand 10 MW/m2 as specified (Fig. 5).
+For a nominal mass flow rate of a cooling finger of 6.8 g/s, a value that allows keeping the He outlet temperature below the maximum allowable temperature of the steel structure of about 700°C, the maximum temperatures of the tungsten tile and the thimble amount to 1711°C (< ~2500°C allow.)
+(Fig. 4) and 1164°C (< 1300°C allow.)
+(Fig. 5), respectively.
+The mean HTC value amounts to 32 kW/m2K (Fig. 6).
+The maximum He jet velocity was calculated to be about 260 m/s and the resulting pressure loss amounts to about 0.135 MPa.
+The respective pumping power was estimated to be 57 MW for the whole divertor, which corresponds to 9.8% of the total divertor power (Table 1).
+With the same mass flow rate, the maximum thimble temperature could even be kept below the temperature limit for the W thimble of 1300°C under a heat flux of up to 12 MW/m2.
+A smaller mass flow rate of 5.3 g/s would also fulfil this boundary condition at 10 MW/m^2 with lower pressure loss, if the operation temperature window of the steel structure material could be enhanced.
+Geometries adapted to a higher heat flux of up to 15 MW/m2 are under investigation.
 The overall CFD results agree well with the values predicted by correlations.
-Accompanying stress analyses also show that all stresses are below the admissible (3-Sm) limit.
+Accompanying stress analyses also show that all stresses are below the permissible (3-Sm) limit.